mcrrobinson/API-WebAPI-Template/README.md

 ```

 ## Linux
-As per windows you will need GoLang, to install it follow the guide here and select the Linux variation.
+As per windows you will need GoLang, to install it follow the guide here and select the Linux variation:

 https://golang.org/doc/install

 > :warning: **Assuming you're in the root folder of the repository.**